skuross/board_minutes/README.md

 Board Members
 ============

-Current members are:
+Current members (in alphabetical order) are:
-- Bob Clough (Chair)
+- Bob Clough
-- Ben Dooks
 - Chris Hilliard
+- Conor Riches
+- Gregory Morris
-- Tamarisk Kay (Secretary)
+- Tamarisk Kay
-- Kathryn Reeve

 All members are refered to by their initials throughout.